-Miller entered the legal academy after five years litigating complex and appellate matters with Vorys, Sater, Seymour and Pease LLP in Columbus, Ohio.
+Before entering the legal academy, Miller spent five years litigating complex and appellate matters with a large law firm in Columbus, Ohio.
 Prior to that, he clerked for Judge R. Guy Cole, Jr. of the United States Court of Appeals for the Sixth Circuit.

-Miller is a cum laude graduate of Harvard Law School where he served as notes editor for the Harvard Law Review.
-In addition to his J.D., Miller holds degrees from Oxford University, where he studied as a British Marshall Scholar, and from Anderson University, where he was honored with the Distinguished Young Alumni Award in 2004.
+Miller attended Harvard Law School where he graduated cum laude and served as a Notes Editor for the Harvard Law Review.
+In addition to his law degree, Miller holds degrees from Oxford University, where he studied Modern History and English as a British Marshall Scholar, and from Anderson University.